vamping111/terraform-provider-testmark/website/docs/d/instance.html.markdown

     * `device_name` - The physical name of the device.
     * `no_device` - Whether the specified device included in the device mapping was suppressed or not.
     * `virtual_name` - The virtual device name.
+* `host_id` - The ID of the dedicated host that the instance will be assigned to.
 * `instance_state` - The state of the instance.
 One of: `pending`, `running`, `shutting-down`, `terminated`, `stopping`, `stopped`.
 * `instance_type` - The type of the instance.
 * `key_name` - The key name of the instance.